Otto-AA/solid-acl-parser/api.md

 accessTo and otherQuads will be set to the first one

 **Kind**: static method of [<code>AclRule</code>](#exp_module_AclRule--AclRule)
+**Returns**: <code>Array.&lt;AclRule&gt;</code> - Array containing zero, one or two AclRule instances.
+If two are returned, the first one is the rule for the unaffected agents

 | Param | Type |
 | --- | --- |